evidence-dev/evidence/sites/docs/pages/components/data-table.md

     defaultValue=false
 />
 <PropListing
+    name=compact
+    description="Enable a more compact table view that allows more content vertically and horizontally" options={['true', 'false']}
+    defaultValue=false
+/>

+<PropListing
     name=link
     description="Makes each row of your table a clickable link.
 Accepts the name of a column containing the link to use for each row in your table" required=false